asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-14-Project-URI-Media-Playback.md

----
+!!! note

-**Note:**  This is actually a completely separate and super useful feature.
+    This is actually a completely separate and super useful feature.
 URI playbacks really need it to function so... here it is.

     Note that this does not envision complete playlist control (such as 'skip to next sound in the playlist').
 That could be added either as part of this work or at a future date.

----
+[//]: # (end-note)